The Grantville Gazette: "Anna's Story"

-The story focus on the farmer girl, Anna Braun, who fled from mercenaries that bowled over Police Chief Dan Frost and signaled the arrival of conflict and war at the opening of 1632.
-It is a poignant story that was just barely cut from Ring of Fire according to Flint in the forward, mainly because Mr. Jones already had another tale in the collection, but also because of space considerations—Ring of Fire is nearly 800 pages.
-The story also turns to the task of elaborating on her family's fate, and introduces a lovable if idiosyncratic farmer who finds a new family this side of the Ring of Fire.
+The story focus on the farmer girl, Anna Braun, who fled from mercenaries who bowled over Police Chief Dan Frost and signaled the arrival of conflict and war at the opening of 1632.
+It is a poignant story that was just barely cut from Ring of Fire, according to Flint in the forward, mainly because Jones already had another tale in the collection, but also because of space considerations.
+Ring of Fire is nearly 800 pages long.
+The story also elaborates on her family's fate, and introduces a lovable if idiosyncratic farmer who finds a new family this side of the Ring of Fire.